treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 - **I didn't make any progress on my side projects**

-  Mind you, programming in some way or another has been my main hobby for over a decade.
+  Mind you, programming in some way has been my main hobby for over a decade.

 - **Work performance dropped**